 Chart analysis of EUA share price

 The next step is to determine the time frame for your analysis.
 The time frame will determine how many data points you can view on the chart.
-A five-minute chart will include trades that took place between 12:45 and 12:49 inclusive.
+A five-minute chart will include trades between 12:45 and 12:49 inclusive.
 If you were to enter a trade at 13:00, the trade would appear on the next bar.
 The same scenario applies to other time frames.
 The same principle applies to stock charts.

 Analysis of descending triangle

 A descending triangle is more likely to result in a bearish breakout than an ascending triangle.
 This pattern is typically formed in the middle of a downtrend.
 It is also more likely to fail than an ascending triangle.
-While it is not necessary to sell when a descending triangle is present, it is a good idea to hold on to a long position until a bearish breakout occurs.
+While it is not necessary to sell when a descending triangle is present, it is good to hold on to a long position until a bearish breakout occurs.

 In addition to the descending triangle, a bearish breakout can occur anytime the stock breaks below the falling trendline.
 The breakout will signal a bearish reversal, and traders will usually buy and sell if this break occurs.
 A descending triangle will also reverse an uptrend.
-While a descending triangle will signal a bearish breakout, it will be difficult to trade it as a long-term trend.
+While a descending triangle will signal a bearish breakout, it will be challenging to trade it as a long-term trend.

 Commodity prices decline

 While many of these commodities are highly volatile and cyclical, the latest data suggests that the market is oversold on these goods.
 In February, the Xpansiv N-GEO contract fell by 5%.
 The decline in VCM prices was due to cyclical factors and the vintage change of the contract with CBL.
-Moreover, VCM prices usually rise towards the end of the financial year, around March or December.
+Moreover, VCM prices usually rise toward the end of the financial year, around March or December.
 Demand tends to be lower during this period.